Weldon Springs State Park: Geology and ecology

-Weldon Springs is an unusual spring in the relatively flat Grande Prairie of central Illinois.
+Weldon Springs is an unusual spring in the relatively flat Grand Prairie of central Illinois.
 The spring is a local reminder of the former presence of an immense buried river valley, the Teays River, once as large as the Mississippi River.
 Glacial till left behind during the Ice Age buried the valley and its bedrock bluffs below the current earth surface, but much later flows of groundwater were forced by this buried geological feature to the surface.
 Weldon Springs became a wetland with some of the northernmost bald cypress trees in Illinois.

 History

 In the 1800s, Weldon Springs was the fishing camp of a leading local citizen, Judge Lawrence Weldon.
 In 1900, Judge Weldon leased the springs to the Weldon Springs Company, which raised $7,500 to redevelop the springs as a Chautauqua.
 From 1901 until 1921, Weldon Springs - which was served by a branch line of the Illinois Central Railroad - was a recognized stop on the Chautauqua circuit; for ten days annually, inspirational speakers and entertainers took top billing on the spring garden's outdoor amphitheatres.
 National leaders who appeared at Weldon Springs included William Jennings Bryan, Helen Keller, Carrie Nation, the Rev. Billy Sunday, and President William Howard Taft.

 With the increasing availability of personal motor vehicles and distribution of movies, the Chautauqua circuit collapsed in the early 1920s.
 The Weldon family donated the springs to the county seat of Clinton in 1936, and the parcel moved to state ownership in 1948.
 It is the heart of what is now Weldon Springs State Recreation Area.